hongyuzhou/MyTEDSummary/Inside the mind of a master procrastinator.md

 >In this situation, the *Panic Monster* doesn't show up.
 And it's this long-term kind of procrastination that's much less visible and much less talked about than the funnier, short-term deadline-based kind.
 It's usually suffered quietly and privately.
 And it can be the source of a huge amount of long-term unhappiness, and regrets.
 It's that long-term procrastination has made them feel like a spectator, at times, in their own lives.
 The frustration is not that they couldn't achieve their dreams; it's that they weren't even able to start chasing them.

 So, do it now.
-We need to stay aware of the Instant Gratification Monkey.
+We need to stay aware of the *Instant Gratification Monkey*.